MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-IV-National-Telecommunications-Information-Administration-Department-Commerce-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-400-911-Grant-Program/section-400.4.md

 (b) *Contents for a Tribal Organization application.* An application for funds for the 911 Grant Program from a Tribal Organization must consist of the following components:

 (1) Tribal Organization 911 Plan.
-A plan that -
+A plan that—

 (i) Details the projects and activities proposed to be funded for: